dnbaumgartner/XPilotView/README.md

 The XPilotView menu will have two selections: **Preferences** and **Calibrate Gyro**.

 The menu **Calibrate Gyro** selection will force a recalibration of the gyro rate offset values.
-This recalibration will take approximately three seconds.
+This recalibration will take approximately three seconds. **It is necessary for head tracking to be started and running during calibration**.
 As with any calibration event, it is necessary that the gyro be placed securely on a stable surface.
 Having the gyro fixed to your head and keeping your head still during the calibration is not enough and will almost guarantee an offset drift.

 The menu **Preferences** selection will present a Preferences Panel for changing some preference values:
   * TTY Path - The serial tty port assigned to the USB serial adapter.